Extended calendar event

 Entering and Riding ECEs

-You'll also need to let the organiser know the details of the Calendar event and your planned ECE route at least 14 days prior to the Calendar event date if you want the route verified before the event.
+To enter by post select the appropriate line from the ECE listings on the AUK Website.
+Complete the form and send it with a cheque for £5 to the ECE organiser.
+You'll need to let the ECE organiser know the details of the Calendar event and your planned ECE route at least 14 days prior to the Calendar event date if you want the route verified before the event.

-Your ECE route generally complies with the regulations for DIY Permanents but will have a maximum of 3 intermediate control locations between its start and the calendar event start/finish location.
+Your ECE route should generally comply with the regulations for DIY Permanents but should have a maximum of 3 intermediate control locations between its start and the calendar event start/finish location.

 For all events up to 699km, the overall minimum speed for the ECE Perm + Calendar event will be 14.3km/hr irrespective of the minimum speed of the calendar event itself.